canwe/blog/_posts/2008-12-09-implementing-ajax-in-java-web-application-using-jquery.md

   - tips
   - tutorial
 ---
-# Implementing Ajax in Java web application using JQuery

 Implementing Ajax features in a Java web application is considerably easy if we are using JQuery JavaScript library.
 JQuery provides built-in methods that we can use to enable Ajax in our Java web application.